-You can have fibromyalgia, not even realize you're suffering from depression, which is a condition itself.
-It's easy to look at life with fibromyalgia, dealing with day in and day out with constant pain, poor sleep night after night, extreme fatigue, and feeling overwhelmed, and accept this all part of fibromyalgia.
+You can have fibromyalgia, not even realizing you're suffering from depression, which is a condition itself.
+It's easy to look at life with fibromyalgia, dealing with day-in and day-out constant pain, poor sleep night after night, extreme fatigue, and feeling overwhelmed, and accepting this is all part of fibromyalgia.

 However, when you are struggling with this fibromyalgia life, you need to stop and think about your mental health for a moment to consider that the decreased energy, inability to concentrate, irritability, and anxiety are more than just physical; perhaps it's depression.

 It's vital to gain control over depression associated with fibromyalgia.
 Most people diagnosed with depression are encouraged to look for the cause of their depression – if you've been diagnosed with fibromyalgia, you most likely already know the reason.

 Feelings of depression are valid symptoms of fibromyalgia.
-However, when discussing your range of symptoms with your health care provider, please don't gloss over them or focus only on the physical effects.
+However, when discussing your range of symptoms with your healthcare provider, please don't gloss over them or focus only on the physical effects.
 This will help your doctor to suggest methods of treatment that are right for you better.